-Fish aggregating devices (FADs) are of growing importance to the St Vincent and the Grenadines fishing industry and the safety of fishers.
-There is continuous public and private sector replacement and addition of FADs.
+Fishing around fish aggregating devices (FADs) is very important to Dominica's industry and the safety of fishers.
+Some durable FADs have been deployed under the CARIFICO Project, but there are also privately owned and deployed FADs.
+There is continuous public and private sector replacement and addition of FADs around Dominica (Figure 7).
+For fisheries management several FAD and FEWER relevant layers could be added in a GIS to show, for example, the rough ranges of cell phone and VHF communication, including overlaps from nearby Martinique.
 Obtaining and updating information on the geographic coordinates of FADs, oceanographic conditions around them, and the practices of FAD fishing are important elements of risk knowledge for FEWER.